CerfSoleil/Prework-Journal/README.md

 Learned how to navigate GitHub, check and make repositories, make forks, create pull requests, and merge branches.<br>
 **Ended on 2.3.8**<br><br>
 ## Monday, 16th September 2024
+Copied a repo from GitHub onto my local files.<br>
+"code ." will open the file in the CMD into VS Code<br>
+To create a new branch you need to:
+"git" will precede every statement to work in GitHub<br>
+"checkout" moves the working branch to the new one<br>
+"-b" creates a new branch<br>
+"feature/NAMEOFBRANCH" indicates it's a feature branch<br>
+Together, the code should be "git checkout -b feature/NAMEOFBRANCH"<br>
+"git status" checks to see the status of changed or untracked files that differentiate from the local directory and GitHub<br>